 James is leading the Policy Exchange’s work on obesity and physical activity and has been heavily involved in their report calling for sugary drinks to be taxed as part of a series of measures to combat rising levels of obesity.
 Following this, James appeared in The Secret Plan to Save Fat Britain: Channel 4 Dispatches.

-He is currently studying for a masters in Philosophy from Oxford University & is politically active, striving for greater awareness in childhood obesity and healthy living.
+He is currently studying for a masters in Philosophy from Cambridge University & is politically active, striving for greater awareness in childhood obesity and healthy living.